Press enter to see results or esc to cancel.

 Coverage selections include:

-- Inpatient: Inpatient costs include hospital stays and medical emergencies.
+• Inpatient: Covers hospital stays and medical emergencies.
 Plan inclusions and exclusions vary depending on both the plan and insurer.

-- Outpatient: Outpatient costs are medical costs for sick visits and other non-hospitalization medical expenses.
+• Outpatient: Covers medical costs for sick visits and other non-hospitalization medical expenses.

-- Emergency Evacuation: Covers the cost of transporting you to the nearest hospital in a a medical emergency
+• Emergency Evacuation: Covers the cost of transporting you to the nearest hospital in a medical emergency.

 Using Deductibles to Cut UAE Insurance Costs

-One way to save money on your private medical insurance premiums may be to select a plan with a higher deductible or excess.
+One way to save money on your private medical insurance premiums is to select a plan with a higher deductible or excess.
 This will only save you money overall if you don’t anticipate needing medical services frequently.

 Compare the effect that the deductible has on your premiums.
 These are the premiums for coverage for a 25-year-old woman in Dubai.

-The plan includes coverage for inpatient, outpatient, maternity, dental, and emergency evacuation and repatriation with an annual benefits limit of USD $4,400,000 through BUPA.
+The plan includes coverage for inpatient, outpatient, maternity, dental, and emergency evacuation and repatriation with an annual benefits limit of USD $4,400,000 (AED 16,159,000) through Bupa.

 How Coverage Area Affects UAE Insurance Costs